- Directed By: Rupert Wyatt

 For all other remaining markets, Lionsgate was tapped to pre-sell the project.
 In Jan 2017, Participant inked a sales arrangement with Lionsgate, which would handle up to five of Participant’s features per year and Lionsgate introduced the pre-sale rights to Captive State at the European Film Market in Berlin in February.

-Captive State was financed by Participant for a modest $25 million and their exposure to the budget was reduced from strong pre-sales.
+The budget for Captive State was a modest $25 million and financing came from Participant.
+Strong pre-sales reduced their exposure to the budget.
 Focus dated the movie for March 15, 2019, where it bowed against Wonder Park and Five Feet Apart.
 Buzz was very low and Focus basically dumped the picture into the marketplace with little care.
 Captive State was supported with a small P&A spend (by studio standards anyway), with $6.71M worth of TV ads (as per iSpotTV) and after other advertising and distribution expenses, the domestic P&A costs were about $20M.

 Focus clearly had little faith in Captive State, which appeared to be no more than a contractual requirement to release the thing and cancelled the critics screenings.
 Bearing all the signs of a total turkey, tracking was pointing to a dismal $3.5M opening.
 Surprisingly, the reviews that did post were mixed and not overwhelmingly negative, but Captive State couldn’t even reach the forecasted weekend tally and it was dead on arrival with $3,131,525 — placing #7 for the frame led by the holdover Captain Marvel.
 Those that showed up gave Captive State a dreadful C- Cinemascore and the picture plummeted 69.4% to $959,165 in its second session and then promptly lost most of its theater count.
 The domestic run ended after a mere 3 weeks with $5,958,315 — marking one of the shortest theatrical runs for a studio picture.